dhairyasheel2105/ENTNT-Task/README.md

 **ENTNT APP** is a web-based application that provides a dashboard for managing communication with different companies.
 It offers features for tracking communication methods, engagement effectiveness, overdue communication trends, and real-time activity logs.

+## Live Demo
+The application is hosted on [Netlify](https://entnttechtask.netlify.app/) for easy access and evaluation.

 ## Features

 - **User Dashboard:** Displays a personalized view with important information and activities.